norvig/paip-lisp/docs/chapter1.md

 of names in terms of lists.
 Our intuitions—that MD is a title.
 Spot is the first name of a dog, and Aristotle lived before the concept of last name was invented—are not represented in this operation.
-However, we could always change the definition of 1 ast-name to incorporate these problematic cases.
+However, we could always change the definition of last-name to incorporate these problematic cases.

 We can also define the function first-name.
 Even though the definition is trivial (it is the same as the function f 1 rst), it is still good practice to define f 1 rst-name